opentensor/bittensor/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Bittensor, e.g. which command exactly you used in the terminal, or how you started Bittensor otherwise.
+For example, start by explaining how you started Bittensor, e.g., which command exactly you used in the terminal, or how you started Bittensor otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
 For example, if you ran Bittensor with a set of custom configs, explain if you used a config file or command line arguments.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * **If you're reporting that Bittensor crashed**, include a crash report with a stack trace from the operating system.
 On macOS, the crash report will be available in `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".
-Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
+Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide a link to that gist.
-* **If the problem is related to performance or memory**, include a CPU profile capture with your report, if you're using a GPU then include a GPU profile capture as well.
+* **If the problem is related to performance or memory**, include a CPU profile capture with your report.
+If you're using a GPU, then include a GPU profile capture as well.
 Look into the [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html) to look at memory usage of your model.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Bittensor) or was this always a problem?
+* **Did the problem start happening recently** (e.g., after updating to a new version of Bittensor) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of Bittensor?**
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

 * **Which version of Bittensor are you using?** You can get the exact version by checking for `__version__` in `[bittensor/bittensor/__init.py`](https://github.com/opentensor/bittensor/blob/master/bittensor/__init__.py#L9).
-* **What's the name and version of the OS you're using**?
+* **What's the name and version of the OS you're using?**
-* **Are you running Bittensor in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+* **Are you running Bittensor in a virtual machine?** If so, which VM software are you using, and which operating systems and versions are used for the host and the guest?
-* **Are you running Bittensor in a dockerized container?** If so, have you made sure that your docker container contains your latest changes and is up to date with Master branch?
+* **Are you running Bittensor in a dockerized container?** If so, have you made sure that your docker container contains your latest changes and is up to date with the Master branch?
 * **Are you using [local configuration files](https://opentensor.github.io/getting-started/configuration.html)** `config.yaml` to customize your Bittensor experiment?
 If so, provide the contents of that config file, preferably in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines) or with a link to a [gist](https://gist.github.com/).

 ### Suggesting Enhancements